niallpaterson/niallpaterson/README.md

 🚀 My mission?

-Craft clean functional code, to add value and do my bit.
+To craft clean functional code, to add value and do my bit.

 ---